-It was not possible to collect multiple samples from the free-range herd, but samples were collected from the same individuals when possible in the captive herds.
-Blood and serum were collected via routine jugular venipuncture from mature (≥1 year old) female reindeer that appeared healthy based on behavior physical exam findings.
+Due to animal dispersion over winter and field conditions, it was not possible to collect multiple samples from the free-range herd, but samples were collected from the same individuals when possible in the captive herds.
+Blood and serum were collected via routine jugular venipuncture from mature (≥1 year old) female reindeer that appeared healthy based on behavior and physical-exam findings.
 Blood samples were collected into two types of 10-mL Vacutainer® tubes: one with ethylenediaminetetraacetic acid (EDTA) as an anticoagulant and one without an anticoagulant.
 Whole blood was refrigerated after collection and packed on ice for transport to the Animal Health Diagnostic Center (AHDC) for analysis.
 Blood collected into a serum tube was always kept in low-light conditions, allowed to clot, then centrifuged to separate the serum, which was transferred into a clean tube without anticoagulant and stored frozen (approximately -10° to -20°C; blanketed and protected from bright light), and shipped to the AHDC for analysis.
 Blood tubes were stored in the refrigerator and serum tubes in the freezer at the AHDC until analysis was performed.
-Collections took place in 2013 on June 28 for the free-range herd, February 4 and July 9 for the captive Alaskan herd, and January 20 and June 25 for the captive New York herd.
+Collections took place in 2013 on June 28 for the free-range herd, February 4 and July 9 for the captive AK herd, and January 20 and June 25 for the captive NY herd.

 Selenium concentrations in homogenous whole blood were determined using Atomic Absorption Graphite Furnace (AA-GF) with longitudinal Zeeman-effect background corrector.
-Whole blood was diluted 10-fold with a matrix modifier (a mixed solution (500:400 ratio) of palladium chloride and nickel(ous) nitrate solution, and ammonium phosphate and magnesium nitrate solution) and a 10 µL aliquot was dispensed by the autosampler into the graphite furnace for analysis.
+Whole blood was diluted 10-fold with a matrix modifier (a mixed solution (500:400 ratio) of palladium chloride and nickel(ous) nitrate solution, and ammonium phosphate and magnesium nitrate solution) and a 10µL aliquot was dispensed by the autosampler into the graphite furnace for analysis.
 (Palladium Chloride Solution is prepared by adding 1.667g PdCl2 to 1L of Nano-pure, deionized water that contains 2% HNO3.
 Palladium chloride and nickel(ous) nitrate solution is prepared by adding 12.5g Ni (NO3)2*6H2O and 1mL Triton X qs to 550mL palladium chloride solution to a volume of 1L.
-Ammonium phosphate and magnesium nitrate solution is Nanopure®, deionized, or double distilled water that contains 0.2%NH4H2PO4 and 0.05% Mg(NO)3 in 1% HNO3 and 0.1% Triton X.) Calibration curves were established for each run using the calibration standards.
-A 1.26 µmol/L (10 µg/mL) Se, International Organization for Standards (ISO)-approved reference stock solution, was used to prepare the Intermediate Standard Solutions with matrix modifier.
-Calibration standard concentrations are 0.32 µmol/L (2.50 µg/dL), 1.23 µmol/L, 3.17 µmol/L (25.00 µg/dL), and 6.33 µmol/L (50.00 µg/dL).
+Ammonium phosphate and magnesium nitrate solution is Nanopure®, deionized, or double distilled water that contains 0.2%NH4H2PO4 and 0.05% Mg(NO)3 in 1% HNO3 and 0.1% Triton X. Calibration curves were established for each run using the calibration standards.
+A 1.26µmol/L (10µg/mL) Se, International Organization for Standards (ISO)-approved reference stock solution, was used to prepare the Intermediate Standard Solutions with matrix modifier.
+Calibration standard concentrations are 0.32µmol/L (2.50µg/dL), 1.23 µmol/L, 3.17µmol/L (25.00µg/dL), and 6.33µmol/L (50.00µg/dL).